always free shipping

 The different chemical structure of each cannabinoid means they will each have a different effect on our bodies.
 A good example is the high produced by THC.
 Go smoke a joint or talk to someone who just has.
 Then ask yourself if cannabinoids affect our bodies.
 Whatever else is going on, the cannabinoid THC definitely has the effect of making us high.
 Precisely how this works is well beyond the scope of this article.

-The cannabinoid CBD thankfully has different effects on our bodies.
+The cannabinoid CBD, thankfully, has different effects on our bodies.
 As I mentioned above, the ECS is relatively newly “discovered” and less well understood than other bodily systems.
-The fact that research involving marijuana, and to a lesser degree hemp, has been severely limited by our anti-drug laws means that this is an emerging field of study.
-The studies that have been done seem always to be shrouded in hedged bets and qualifications.
+The fact that research involving marijuana has been severely limited by our anti-drug laws means that this is an emerging field of study.

 Here’s a list of some common products and terms and what they mean.